Biruk-Zewdie/HabeshaJobsPortal/HabeshaJobs-Backend/src/main/java/com/biruk/habeshaJobs/Notes/Notes.md

 - the password should contain at least one digit
 - the password should contain at least one special character
 2. Custom Exception handling should be added
+3. Avoid duplicate job posting by the same employer
+4. Error message should be returned in a standard format when response is not successful.
+5. solve the problem of the token working/valid for 24 hours(until the token expires) even if the user logs out and logs back in.

 ## Features to be added in the future
 1. JWT authentication should be added